gatou92/RealTimeLearningTracker/README.md

 **Configuration of the server**

 All the server code, including it's configurations is in the server.js file.
 In this file there are a few settings you may need to change in order to run the server.
-This server runs only on https and this port can be configured on line 62. *Default server port:*
+This server runs only on https and this port can be configured on line 338. *Default server port:*

 ```
 // port:
-var port = process.env.PORT || 8080; // Use the environment port or use 8080 if environment is not set
+app.listen("8080", function(){
 ```

 If you need to change the request settings this can be done at line 49 and 50 in server.js.